 In this commercial, we can hear an accomplished 23 years old guitar player showing his alternate picking technique: clean, accurate and fast.
-We can hear every note during the scalar passages, the arpeggios, and the pentatonic licks being perfectly well played along the video.
-Also remarkable was his sense of climax during the finishing sequence opening the last Pepsi bottle where he pulled off a scalar running which ended up at a high E vibrato, a very neoclassical musical approach that he would go deeper into in his first album, but we are just about to get there!
+We can listen to every note during the scalar passages, the arpeggios, and the pentatonic licks being perfectly well played along with the video.
+Also remarkable was his sense of climax during the finishing sequence opening the last Pepsi bottle where he pulled off a scalar running which ended up at a high E vibrato, a very neo-classical musical approach that he would go more in-depth into in his first album, but we are just about to get there!

 The opening Morning Star fusion of classical and passionate melodic main theme’s phrasing, progressive cuts like Prelude/Into The Future or Message In a Dream (in collaboration with Jordan Rudess!), George Harrison’s tribute to While My Guitar Gently Weeps, beautiful rock ballads like As Time Slips By that showed Vinnie’s musical sensibility…the whole album was the refined version of himself as a musician, an accomplished composer that also has the technical ability.
 This time Vinnie would go for a total reinvention of himself.